 There are many important conditions and exceptions, so please read on for a full explanation.

 [* Some programs, like Evening MBA and fourth-year Pharmacy students, have a single tuition rate not based on credits.]

-The Office of the Registrar highly encourages you to talk with your academic advisor before dropping a course, to understand all the impacts on your degree progress, ability to enroll in other courses, financial aid, and more.
-Find your academic advisor’s contact information in Student Center, listed under the “My Academics” tab.
+The Office of the Registrar highly encourages you to talk with your academic advisor before dropping a class, to understand all the impacts on your degree progress, ability to enroll in other courses, financial aid, and more.
+Find your academic advisor’s contact information in your Student Center.

 Credits above a certain level

 Some academic programs are designed so credits above a certain number are assessed at a single rate.
 For example, students in the Graduate School who take 8 credits are assessed the same tuition rate as those taking 11 credits.
 Changes in the number of credits 8 or above wouldn’t change a tuition assessment.